-Tauranga City Council's credit ratings are A+ (long-term) and A-1+ (short-term) with a 'stable' outlook.
-The S&P's rating was affirmed in October 2023 and the current year is pending.
+Tauranga City Council's credit ratings are A+ (long-term) and A-1 (short-term) with a 'negative' outlook.
+The S&P's rating was affirmed in October 2024.

 Fair Value

 The fair values are based on a yield to maturity basis, assuming interest payments are on a semi annual basis (in accordance with market convention).
 Fair value interest rates range for fixed interest rate borrowings from 5.12% to 5.89% (2023: 5.92% to 6.13%).
 Fair Value excludes accrued interests as at 30 June.